Avocodo: Generative Adversarial Network for Artifact-free Vocoder: Proposed Method

 \subsection{Generator}

-The proposed generator follows the structure of the HiFi-GAN generator, but it produces multi-scale outputs that are a full-resolution waveform and intermediate outputs.
-The generator has four sub-blocks, three of which $G_k\space (1 \le k \le 3)$ generate waveforms $\hat{x}_k$ with the corresponding resolution of $\frac{1}{2^{3-k}}$ of the full-resolution; that is $\hat{x}_3$ is a full-resolution waveform, and $\hat{x}_1$ and $\hat{x}_2$ denote intermediate outputs.
-Each sub-block is composed of multi-receptive field fusion (MRF) blocks \citep{HiFi-GAN} and transposed convolution layers.
-The MRF blocks consist of multiple residual blocks of diverse kernel sizes and dilation rates to capture the spatial features of the input.
-Note that we add additional projection layers, unlike HiFi-GAN, after each sub-block to return the intermediate outputs.
+The generator has the same structure as the HiFi-GAN generator, but it produces multi-scale outputs that is composed of both high-resolution and intermediate waveforms.
+The generator has four sub-blocks, three of which $G_k\space (1 \le k \le 3)$ generate waveforms $\hat{x}_k$ with the corresponding resolution of $\frac{1}{2^{3-k}}$ of the full resolution.
+To elaborate, $\hat{x}_3$ is a full-resolution waveform; moreover, $\hat{x}_1$ and $\hat{x}_2$ denote intermediate outputs.
+Each sub-block comprises multi-receptive field fusion (MRF) blocks \citep{HiFi-GAN} and transposed convolution layers.
+The MRF blocks contain multiple residual blocks of diverse kernel sizes and dilation rates to capture the spatial features of input.
+Additional projection layers are added, unlike HiFi-GAN, after each sub-block to return the intermediate outputs.
+Please note that our approach can be applied to any GAN-based vocoder using upsampling layers.
+In this paper, HiFi-GAN's generator is selected due to its acceptable performance.